Julian Gamble

-Julian Gamble (born September 15, 1989) is an American professional basketball player for Bnei Herzliya in the Israeli Basketball Premier League.
+Julian Lavon Gamble (born September 15, 1989) is an American professional basketball player.
 He plays the center position.

 Professional career

 After five years with the Miami Hurricanes, in 2013 Gamble signed with the Saint-Vallier Basket Drôme, in France.
 In 2014, he became a new player of the Phoenix Brussels, where he remained until 2016.
 That year, he signed with Telekom Baskets Bonn of the German Basketball Bundesliga.

 In May 2018, Gamble left Telekom Baskets Bonn and joined ASVEL Basket of the French LNB Pro A. However, at the end of the season, he signed with Nanterre 92 of the LNB Pro A and in the Basketball Champions League (BCL).

 Virtus Bologna (2019–2021)

 On July 22, 2019, he has signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA).
-On 7 April 2020, after more than a month of suspension, the Italian Basketball Federation officially ended the 2019–20 season, due to the coronavirus pandemic that severely hit Italy.
+On April 7, 2020, after more than a month of suspension, the Italian Basketball Federation officially ended the 2019–20 season, due to the coronavirus pandemic that severely hit Italy.
 Virtus ended the season first, with 18 wins and only 2 defeats, but the title was not assigned.
-On 5 May, the EuroCup season ended too.
+On May 5, the EuroCup season ended too.

 In April 2021, despite a winning record of 19–2, Virtus was defeated in the EuroCup's semifinals by UNICS Kazan.
 However, the season ended with a great success.
-In fact, after having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, on 11 June Virtus defeated 4–0 its historic rival Olimpia Milan in the national finals, winning its 16th national title and the first one after twenty years.
+In fact, after having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, on June 11 Virtus defeated 4–0 its historic rival Olimpia Milan in the national finals, winning its 16th national title and the first one after twenty years.